f0lie/reddit-ven-anigha-archive/markdown_files/ven_anigha_reddit_archive_2025.md

     > Also from what I understand one shouldn't attempt to purify the mind unless one is accomplished in the precepts, which I'm not sure what that would constitute because ***only Arahants and Anagamis? are completely accomplished in them*** from what I understand.

     No, far from it.
 Being accomplished in the precepts means that keeping them has become your natural, constant state and no longer requires active effort.
 It doesn't mean that you will never break them under any *unforeseen* circumstance.
+- **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1n1r8ir/seclusion/nc1k30q/)** _2025-09-02 16:57:42_ *(in reply to a comment not included)*:

+    >  But right now there is no problem contemplating the same I think, and as a baseline I have the intention of keeping them.

+    Then you need to guard that better state of mind by noticing what are the things that make it liable to "boiling" (anything based on sensual desire or annoyance/irritation) and not engaging with those.
+If it ends up boiling, it's because you've already been raising the temperature for a while somehow.
+It can't get to that point suddenly.

 ---